-80-Year-Old Man Shoots Woman During Burglary in Reisterstown
+80-Year-Old Man Shoots Woman During Burglary In Reisterstown

-GLYNDON, MD – Baltimore County Police are investigating a burglary that resulted in the shooting of one person.
+GLYNDON, MD — A 31-year-old woman from Baltimore County is recovering Saturday night after being shot while breaking into someone else’s home, police say.

-Officers were called to the 4300 block of Butler Road around 6:40 p.m. where they located a victim suffering from a gunshot wound.
+Officers were called to the 4300 block of Butler Road around 6:40 p.m.
+Friday night where they located a victim suffering from a gunshot wound.

 Investigators were able to determine a 31-year-old woman walked on to the porch of a residence in that neighborhood that evening while intoxicated.

-The owner, an 80-year-old man, came to the door and instructed the woman to leave his property.
+The owner, an 80-year-old man, came to the door and asked the woman to leave.
 The woman then forced herself inside of his residence where she was subsequently shot.

+“At that point, he was able to retrieve a weapon and did shoot the woman one time.
+She was shot in the lower body,” said Corporal Shawn Vinson, with Baltimore County Police.

 She was transported to a local hospital with a gunshot wound to the lower body and is expected to survive her injuries.